umbraco/UmbracoDocs/Add-ons/Umbraco-Deploy/Installing-Deploy/CICD-Pipeline/ci-cd-github-actions.md

 5. Choose the repository that was set up earlier in this guide.
 6. Select which branch that we want the build server to build into.

-We can see which runtime stack and version we are running.
-In this example we are running .NET and Version 6.0.
+We can see which runtime stack and version we are running, in this example we are running .NET and Version 6.0.

-Once the information has been added we can go ahead and preview the file.
-We will get a YAML file that will be used for the build server:
+Once the information has been added we can go ahead and preview YAML file that will be used for the build server:

 ![Workflow configuration](images/workflow-preview.png)